musetronstar/tagd/README.md

 underscores and a QUANTIFIER is a number.
 A modifier can hold spaces and other special characters if it is enclosed in double quotes.
 Double quotes as part of the modifier value must be escaped (i.e. `"my \"quoted\" modifier"`).
-The `SUPER TAG` predicate defines the subject as being subordinate to (i.e. "is a" or child relation) another tag.
+The `SUB TAG` predicate defines the subject as being subordinate to (i.e. "is a" or child relation) another tag.

 ##### Comments: